scimusmn/stele/README.md

 | Ctrl or Cmd+H | Hide application<sup>*</sup> | ✓       | ✓     | ✓     |
 | Ctrl or Cmd+Q | Quit application             | ✓       | ✓     | ✓     |

-\* Hide application will actually hide the application on macOS.
-On Windows and Linux, we simply open a file explorer, pushing the Stele application into the background.
+\* Hide application will actually hide the application on macOS and Windows.
+On Linux, we simply open the nautilus file explorer, pushing the Stele application into the background.
 Stele won't actually be hidden.

 # Credit
 ## What's a Stele?